esheldon/nsim/config/README.md

 - run-bd04zmcal-degrade02
     - see aug 19 at slac and aug 20 at bnl
+    - the aug 20 run at bnl shows detection of Rpsf in the deep
 - run-bd04mcal-t02
     - bnl
     - accidentally ran with prior g sigma 0.3 in both